 - Regular Boiler

 - System Boiler

-The majority of properties in Edinburgh are smaller homes, flats, and apartments and for these, a combi boiler is likely to be the best choice.
-It can generate heating and hot water on demand without any need for a separate hot water tank.
+The majority of properties in Edinburgh are smaller homes, flats, and apartments.
+For these properties, a combi boiler is typically the best choice.
+It can generate heating and hot water on demand without any need for a hot water cylinder.

 If you have an especially small property, a compact boiler might be right for you.
-This is a type of combi boiler for small homes where space is at a premium.
+This is a type of boiler that’s designed to fit into a kitchen cupboard.

-If your boiler is too large, you will find your bills going up unnecessarily while if it is too small, it won’t be able to generate enough heat and hot water to meet your needs.
+And size matters, because if your boiler is too large, you will find your energy bills swelling unnecessarily, whilst a boiler that’s too small won’t generate enough heat and hot water to meet your needs.

-Using these size ranges as our guide, we can estimate the size of the boiler you will need for your property based on its size, the number of bathrooms, and the number of radiators.
-Please note that this guide assumes that your hot water usage is around average for the size of your property:
+Using the table below, you can estimate the ideal boiler output based on your property size, the number of bathrooms, and the quantity of radiators.
+Please note that this guide assumes that your hot water usage is average:

 |Property Type||Radiators||Bathrooms||Boiler Size|